Enable Logging to Obtain Traffic Statistics

 - Malware Events

 The disposition of a file can change, for example, from clean to malware or from malware to clean.
-If AMP for Firepower queries the AMP cloud about a file, and the cloud determines the disposition has changed within a week of the query, the system generates retrospective malware events.
+If AMP for Networks queries the AMP Cloud about a file, and the cloud determines the disposition has changed within a week of the query, the system generates retrospective malware events.

 - Security Intelligence Events